satyu-a/Detection-Lab/README.md

 2. Setting up a Hypervisior, where all our virtual machines will be installed.
 3. Installing Windows 10 Pro as our target machine
 4. Installing Kali Linux as our attacking machine
-5. Installing and setup SPLUNK Enterprise on Windows 10 Pro
+5. Installing and setup SPLUNK Enterprise on Windows 10 Pro and configuring Sysmon
 6. Setting up the Network configurations
 7. Generating some logs to check connectivity